-For months, we had all been waiting with bated breath for Prince Harry to pop the question, and he finally granted our wishes in early November.
-The lovebirds revealed during their first joint interview that were enjoying a quiet Sunday night at Nottingham Cottage (where they live at Kensington Palace), cooking a roast chicken, when Harry suddenly proposed.
+For months, we had all been waiting with bated breath for Prince Harry to pop the question, and he finally granted our wishes in early November 2017.
+The lovebirds revealed during their first joint interview that were enjoying a quiet Sunday night at Nottingham Cottage (where they'll live at Kensington Palace), cooking a roast chicken, when Harry suddenly proposed.
 Markle described the moment as "very romantic."
 Much to everyone's dismay, their exciting engagement wasn't officially revealed to the public until a few weeks later.
 Clarence House ever so modernly took to Twitter to release a statement announcing the big news.
 The duo has been together since 2016 after meeting on a blind date (talk about the setup of the century).

 Made by Cleave and Company, Markle's stunning three-stone sparkler features a center diamond from Botswana, where the couple vacationed prior to the proposal, surrounded by two side stones from the late Princess Diana's collection.
 Harry revealed that he chose a yellow gold band (trendy!) for the ring "because that's her favorite," and he incorporated his mother's diamonds "to make sure that she's with us on this crazy journey together."
 Boyfriends, take note—Prince Harry did good.
 As for wedding rings, jewelry experts predict that the royal pair will opt for simple Welsh gold bands, which has been a royal wedding tradition since Prince Harry's grandparents.
 Although it was originally believed that Harry might skip out on wearing a wedding ring altogether, like his brother Prince William, a new source claims that the royal does in fact want to sport one.

 In another Twitter announcement (which must be the royal news platform of choice) just a day after the engagement news broke, Kensington Palace shared the location of the upcoming royal wedding—St. George's Chapel at Windsor Castle, home to several royal festivities, including Prince Charles and Duchess Camilla's blessing in 2005 and Harry's baptism in 1984.
 Compared to Westminster Abbey, where Kate Middleton and Prince William tied the knot in 2011 in front of more than 1,000 guests, St. George's Chapel can only fit about 800 people for a much more intimate feel.
 It's predicted that Harry and Markle will only have about 600 attendees at the church.